Skip to main content

 • supporting the engagement and development of audiences of all ages, in particular young audiences, across Europe and beyond.

-2022 Creative Europe MEDIA calls will be published here
+Creative Europe MEDIA open calls

 Latest News